somepwnpun/kali-automation/README.md

 ## How to use

 ### Create an Ansible Vault

+Start off by creating a simple .yml file that defines a `user_password` variable, thereby setting your chosen password.
+Afterwards, simply encrypt this file by running `ansible-vault encrypt <your_secrets_file>.
+You will be prompted to choose a vault password, ansible will ask for this password when running the configuration script.

 ### Adjust variables

 In `vars.yml` you can adjust your desired keyboard layout and specify a folder for installing tools.